 Heavy Duty Gas Engines integrated in vehicles

-The technology being developed by Ricardo and its partners consists of a high-tumble heavy-duty combustion chamber, lean-burn combustion with corona ignition system, and direct natural-gas injection, as well as a state-of-the-art methane oxidation catalyst to meet tailpipe methane targets.
+The technology developed by Ricardo and its partners consists of a high-tumble heavy-duty combustion chamber, lean-burn combustion with corona ignition system, direct natural gas injection, as well as a state-of-the-art aftertreatment system which includes a methane oxidation catalyst to meet tailpipe methane targets.

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement no. 653391